realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

 ## What the Simulator Does

 The simulator is the engine that gives life to the system.
-It loads the road network from Neo4j into memory, places ten vehicles at their home intersections and then moves each one along the road graph, writing a GPS position to Lakebase every two seconds.
+It loads the road network from Aura into memory, places ten vehicles at their home intersections and then moves each one along the road graph, writing a GPS position to Lakebase every two seconds.

 The simulator has four responsibilities:

-1. Load the road graph from Neo4j once at startup into an in-memory adjacency structure
+1. Load the road graph from Aura once at startup into an in-memory adjacency structure
 2. Compute an initial route for each vehicle using Breadth-First Search (BFS)
 3. Move each vehicle one intersection at a time along its route, writing a position record to Lakebase at each tick
 4. Assign a new destination when a vehicle reaches the end of its current route